 - Combine butter & Sugar: Pour butter into large mixing bowl, add the sugars and whisk to combine.
 Add the eggs and vanilla extract and whisk until ribbony and smooth, about 1 minute.

 - Add Dry Ingredients to wet: Add flour mixture to the wet mixture the flour, and stir with a rubber spatula just until a doughforms.
 Stir in the chopped chocolate chunks

-- Scoop out cookie dough: Using a large cookie scoop, scoop out dough roll into ball and place on prepared baking sheets with 2-3 inches between them
+- Scoop out cookie dough: Using a large cookie scoop, scoop out dough roll into cookie dough balls and place on prepared baking sheets with 2-3 inches between them

 - Bake: Bake one sheet pan at a time for 13-16 min until tops and edges are lightly golden brown.
 Allow cookies to cool 5 min on pan and then transfer to cooling rack to cool completely.
 Store in an airtight container for up to 1 week.